Ichchha-coder/DBMS-SIMPLE-CRUD/README.md

 It is the basic opeartion performed in the DBMS . i.e CURD.
 Create,Update,Read, and Delete.
-It is done in php
+It is done in php.